dbca-wa/developer-guidance/README.md

 ### Windows

 Microsoft has made it surprisingly easy to run a Linux environment under Windows 10 and newer.
-[Windows Subsystem for Linux](https://docs.microsoft.com/en-gb/windows/wsl/install) is a good alternative to a full VM, and is a lot more pleasant for Python development than using the Win32 ported equivalent of the tools.
-There are a few cases where support is less than optimal (e.g. some complex filesystem interactions fail, meaning you can't run PostgreSQL natively), but for basic development it provides a good alternative or transitional step to a full UNIX environment.
+[Windows Subsystem for Linux](https://docs.microsoft.com/en-gb/windows/wsl/install) is a better alternative to a virtual machine as it runs natively on the local hardware, meaning that performance rarely an issue.
+Installed WSL environments also run directly on the local filesystem, so all local files can be read and copied as required.
+You can happily run Virtual Studio Code in Windows with a project in a WSL environment for development, while serving and building the project from WSL.

 A decent guide for installing Docker inside the Ubuntu WSL is [here](https://dev.to/bartr/install-docker-on-windows-subsystem-for-linux-v2-ubuntu-5dl7) (includes instructions for installing the Azure CLI and dotnet core).

-Failing that, there's the option of using an emulator like VirtualBox to run a local Linux VM for development purposes but this can consume a fair amount of your computer's resources.
+Aside from WSL, there's the option of using an emulator like VirtualBox to run a local Linux VM for development purposes.
+This is no longer a recommended approach.

 ### Mac OS X